 Can I take classes at another college or university and transfer the credits back to SU?

-It may be possible.
-However, read carefully SU’s policies on transferring credit before making your decision.
+It is possible.
+However, carefully read SU’s policies on transferring credit before making your decision.
 Required paperwork must be completed before you begin classes at another institution.
 As always, meet with your advisor to discuss this process further.

 Where can I find a tutor?

 Tutors are available to help you in a variety of subjects and methods.
 Contact Learning Assistance Programs at email@example.com or visit the 2nd floor of Lemieux Library to connect with tutors in language, psychology, math, sciences and other courses.